kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Example:

- Applying Policy on a resource with a policy exception
+Applying a policy to a resource with a policy exception

  Policy manifest (`policy.yaml`):